Twig Adventures

 10.5 miles, Gain: 3050′, Loss: 2500′, elevation 6540′

 I don’t often wish I had more time in town but I did this morning.
-I hoped to catch up on the blog but time just slipped away from me.
+I hoped to catch up on the blog but time really slipped away from me.
 I spent forever just getting the Barnaby ridge post done.
-We all had chores still to get done in the morning too.
+We all had chores in the morning too.
 Woody and I took a bunch of extras to the PO to mail to Golden.
-We’d get there in about 12 days according to our plan.
+We’d get there in about 12 days, according to our plan.
 We had to push back our meeting time with Chantel the shuttle driver since we were all running late.
-Alex really had trouble getting a hitch from Fernie, so it was good we delayed anyway.
+Alex really had trouble getting a hitch from Fernie, so it was good we delayed.
 I guess hitching in Canada isn’t always as easy as I had it.

 Five of us met up for our yellow-blazing shuttle ride…our original group from Waterton.
-I didn’t mind skipping the road walk with the others.
-It was only for 6.5 miles and just mostly highway and dirt road.
-Let it be known, Vince and Georgie did slack-pack the road walk the day before, wanting to connect footsteps.
+I didn’t mind skipping the road walk.
+It was only 6.5 miles and all highway and dirt road, with lots of ATV traffic.
+Let it be known, Vince and Georgie did slack-pack the road walk the day before, so they could connect footsteps.
 The rest of us just didn’t care.

-And we had a really special treat: Vince and Woody dragged up bratwurst and tortillas to roast on the fire!
-There were enough for everyone (all 8 of us) to have 2 each.
+Plus we had a really special treat: Vince and Woody hauled up bratwurst and tortillas to roast on the fire!
+There were enough for everyone (8 of us) to have 2 each.
 They tasted so good, but I was still tempted to cook one of my dinners.
 I refrained, deciding to dedicate my extra food to my lunches instead.
-Before dinner, Woody and I did a walk around the lake, which was very nice.
-Then later as Michelle was putting her food in a locker, she saw a grizzly near the edge of the lake outlet.
-Maybe we walked right by it earlier.
-At least I remembered to take my bear spray with me.
+Before dinner, Woody and I walked around the lake, which was very nice.
+Later, as Michelle was putting her food in a locker, she saw a grizzly near the edge of the lake outlet.
+Perhaps we had walked right by it earlier, but at least I remembered to take my bear spray with me on the walk!
+Later this season, a man was attacked by a bear in this same area.

 Leave a Reply